Hospital Preparedness Program - HPP

 The Four HPP Capabilities

-The 2017-2022 Health Care Preparedness and Response Capabilities reflects goals and objectives that each HCC must achieve by the end of program year 20.
-These goas are assigned as four HPP capabilities, which were developed based on guidance provided in the 2012 Healthcare Preparedness Capabilities: National Guidance for Healthcare System Preparedness document.
+The 2017-2022 Health Care Preparedness and Response Capabilities reflects goals and objectives that each HCC must achieve by June 30, 2024.
+These goals are assigned as four HPP capabilities, which were developed based on guidance provided in the 2012 Healthcare Preparedness Capabilities: National Guidance for Healthcare System Preparedness document.
 They support and cascade from guidance documented in the National Response Framework, National Preparedness Goals, and the National Health Security Strategy to build community health resilience and integrate health care organizations, emergency management organizations, and public health agencies.

 The four Health Care Preparedness and Response Capabilities are: